 Understanding Our Good, Better, Best Roofing Shingle Options

-To illustrate these factors, we recently created this new trifold brochure.
-In the brochure, we highlight the unique and innovative elements of a Malarkey shingle and articulate the differences between our laminated architectural shingle lines.
+To illustrate these factors, we recently created this new architectural shingle book.
+In the architectural shingle book, we highlight the unique and innovative elements of a Malarkey shingle and articulate the differences between our laminated architectural shingle lines.
 Malarkey currently offers good, better, and best roofing shingle options for homeowners based on the following performance factors:

 Impact Rating – The impact rating of a roofing shingle is rated on a scale of 1 to 4, with 4 being the most resistant to impacts.
 Determined in a third-party laboratory, this test involves hitting shingles with steel projectiles and measuring the extent of the impacts on the roofing shingles.
 (We’ve playfully recreated an unofficial version that you can see here.)
 For areas prone to hail and other heavy storms, a roofing shingle with a high rating of impact resistance can be especially valuable to homeowners.
 Some home insurance providers even offer discounts for homeowners who install Class 3 or 4 impact resistant roofing shingles.